Copyright © 2008 jsd

 Here’s another example: Recently I was looking at the data plate on an electric motor.
 It said:

 If you find this confusing, good for you.
-This usage is very old-fashioned and not recommended, as indicated by the red background.
-This usage is exactly backwards relative to modern usage.
-However, you still see it from time to time, so it is worth learning to recognize it, and to appreciate just how different it is from modern usage.
+This usage is considered perverse, as indicated by the red background.
+This usage is exactly backwards relative to how it should be done.
+However, you still see it from time to time, so it is worth learning to recognize it.
+Here’s how it should have been done:

-If you are going to use the modern system, you must strictly avoid mixing it with the other system.
-This leaves us with the question, what to do if you encounter something expressed in the bad old system, such as the motor data plate mentioned above.
+f you are going to use the proper system you must strictly avoid mixing it with the perverse system.
+This leaves us with the question, what to do if you encounter something expressed the bad way, such as the motor data plate mentioned above.

-Here’s a trickier example,from page 190 of reference 1.
+Here’s a trickier example of bad practice, from page 190 of reference 3.
 For a steam engine:

 I wish to make two different points about this.
 Please let’s not confuse the two points.